 While sales tax holidays are often defended on grounds of economic benefits, in reality, a key motivation has been attempting to stop cross-border shopping, and perhaps even lure shoppers from other states.
 In 2005, Massachusetts adopted an extremely generous weekend sales tax holiday applying to all goods up to $2,500, attempting to stop Massachusetts residents from shopping in next-door New Hampshire, which has no sales tax..

 In July 2013, North Carolina approved legislation ending future sales tax holidays, using the revenue instead for broad-based tax relief.
 In 2016, Massachusetts canceled its sales tax holiday (traditionally held in August), citing a lack of revenue as reason for its hiatus.
 In June 2018, the Louisiana state legislature passed broad sales tax legislation which changed its state sales tax rate from 5 percent to 4.45 percent.
 As part of the sales tax changes, the state also suspended its sales tax holidays for seven years, so while the May holiday had already occurred in 2018, the August and September holidays did not.
 In 2019, West Virginia passed legislation to create a sales tax holiday in 2021, which has continued in 2022.

 Many other localities, counties, towns, and even individual vendors (where permitted) have opted out of their state’s sales tax holidays.
-As noted tax scholar John Mikesell has put it, “State lawmakers are in the position of making a politically attractive decision with the cost of that decision being borne by someone else (local lawmakers), [a condition] ripe for poor policy choices.”
+As noted tax scholar John Mikesell put it, “State lawmakers are in the position of making a politically attractive decision with the cost of that decision being borne by someone else (local lawmakers), [a condition] ripe for poor policy choices.”

 |Year||States with a Sales Tax Holiday|